 4. Lake Champlain, Vermont

-Lake Champlain is a natural freshwater lake in North America, primarily located within the United States (Vermont and New York), with a surface elevation of 95 to 100 feet.
+Lake Champlain is a natural freshwater lake in North America, primarily located within the United States (Vermont and New York), with a surface elevation of 95 to 100 feet (29 to 30 meters).
 Lake Champlain is sometimes referred to as “The Sixth Great Lake” because of its proximity to the St. Lawrence Seaway via the Richelieu River and the existence of the Champlain Canal.
 Lampreys are native to the area, but their numbers have exploded to the point where they killed nearly all lake trout and 70 to 80 percent of salmon in 2006.
 Pesticides against the lamprey have reduced damage to other fish to 35% of salmon and 31% of lake trout.

 3. Lake Marion, South Carolina

 Lake Marion is South Carolina’s largest lake, centrally located and encompassing five counties, commonly referred to as the state’s inland sea.
-It has only a surface elevation of 76 feet.
+It has only a surface elevation of 76 feet (23 meters).
 In the 1940s, the creation of the Santee River to provide hydroelectric power resulted in Lake Marion, one of the United States’ 50 largest lakes, whether natural or man-made reservoirs.
 It is home to hundreds of alligators who prefer to live in the shallower, swampy areas of the lake.

 2. Iliamna Lake, Alaska

-Iliamna Lake, Alaska’s largest body of freshwater and one of the most productive systems for sockeye salmon in the Bristol Bay region, is at least 46 feet of surface elevation.
+Iliamna Lake, Alaska’s largest body of freshwater and one of the most productive systems for sockeye salmon in the Bristol Bay region, is at least 46 feet (14 meters) of surface elevation.
 It is home to hundreds of harbor seals, and its tributaries are critical spawning grounds for Chinook, coho, and sockeye salmon.
 Locals have a variety of tales about the supposed Iliamna Lake Monster, an undiscovered aquatic creature.
 There is a suggestion that the sightings could represent an undetected population of white sturgeon.

 1. Lake Okeechobee, Florida

 The largest freshwater lake in Florida is Lake Okeechobee, often known as Florida’s Inland Sea.
-With only 18 feet of elevation, it is the lowest lake in the United States.
+With only 18 feet (5.5 meters) of elevation, it is the lowest lake in the United States.
 The most common fish in this lake are largemouth bass, crappie, and bluegill.
-However, the current algae on the lake include 120 parts per billion of the toxin microcystin, making the lake water too dangerous to touch, swallow, or inhale.
+However, the current algae on the lake includes 120 parts per billion of the toxin microcystin, making the lake water too dangerous to touch, swallow, or inhale.